SharifAIChallenge/AIC20-Client-Cpp/README.md

 1.3.1) Find the Cygwin `bin` directory.
 By default it will be `C:\cygwin64\bin`.

-1.3.2) In the windows start bar search for `enviroment variable` and select `ٍEdit the system environment variables`.
+1.3.2) In the windows start bar search for `enviroment variable` and select `Edit the system environment variables`.

-1.3.3) In the appeared window click `Enironment Variables...`.
+1.3.3) In the appeared window click `Environment Variables...`.

 ![ENV VAR FORM](https://user-images.githubusercontent.com/19154217/74583536-2710ca80-4fdd-11ea-8027-6e64e1437960.png)